Estimated reading time: 8 minutes

 If you return to school for certifications or a degree, it’s important to highlight that on your resume.
 Also, show volunteer work you’ve done in a particular industry that can help you pivot into a new career.

-The more relevant your resume and cover letter are, the more it can help you land a job that you want.
+The more relevant your resume and cover letter are, the more it can help you land the job that you want.

 This can be Great Career Change Advice.